 The American Medical Association provides a solid platform of publications focusing on best practices in assessing impairment, causation, workability, and other critical issues.

-Keep abreast of the latest developments in assessment, with authoritative guidance, published by the American Medical Association and edited by Christopher R. Brigham, MD.
+Keep abreast of the latest developments in assessment, with authoritative guidance, published by the American Medical Association and edited by Christopher R. Brigham, MD for nearly three decades.
 Published bi-monthly and available online with full achieve to 1995.

 Subscribe